 Outside areas and boundaries

 Repair category 1

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Notes Some routine repairs are required to small brick built garden walls.
+Boundary walls were not fully inspectable, however retaining walls to the rear should be regularly checked and maintained in good condition.